go-kratos/go-kratos.dev/src/content/docs/docs/component/log.md

 ---
 id: log
-title: 日志
+title: Logger
-description: Kratos 为了方便业务自适配不同的 log 接入使用，Logger 只包含了最简单的 Log 接口。当业务需要在 docs 框架内部使用自定义的 log 的时候，只需要简单实现 Log 方法即可
+description: Kratos contains only the simplest Log interface for business-adapted log access.
+When your business logic needs to use custom logs inside the docs framework, you only need to implement the Log method simply.
 keywords:
   - Go
   - Kratos